ABOUT KARATI

 Meier Hara

-Leveraging his English and Chinese language skills, he primarily handles overseas projects.
+Drawing on his English and Chinese language skills,

 JAPAN QUALITY